 One additional standard is the Stanford Question Answering Dataset (SquAD) which is made up of questions to determine the NLP capacity, BERT even surpassed human accuracy rates, scoring 93.2% accuracy where human translations scored 91.2%.

-Does this mean that human translators will soon be left by the wayside?
-While that day may eventually come around, at present machine translation is still severely restricted, most notably in areas like figurative speech and localized vernacular and expressions.
+Does this mean that human translators or translation services will soon be left by the wayside?
+While that day may eventually come around, at present translation by machine is still severely restricted, most notably in areas like figurative speech and localized vernacular and expressions.

-While it presently works very well for translating large volumes of data, post-edited machine translation, or PEMT, or more specifically, human translators are still necessary to finalize the translation.
+While it presently works very well for translating large volumes of data, machine post editing, or more specifically, human translators from translation services are still necessary to finalize the translation.

 BERT was released as open-source long before it was introduced into the actual search engines.
-While there has been amazing progress in some areas by such prestigious Ivy League universities as Cornell, at the end of the day, humans still seem far more capable of providing translation services that are more accurate and complete.
+While there has been amazing progress in some areas by such prestigious Ivy League universities as Cornell, at the end of the day, humans still seem far more capable of providing translation services, which revitalizes machine learning with language acquisition,that are more accurate and complete.
 In terms of search engine optimization, however, as may have been noted during the May 2020 Google updates, BERT will soon revolutionize search engine optimization or SEO and the approach to small business marketing online.

 Google has estimated that the BERT updates will directly impact 10% of all search engine results, and while important, that is only a part of the outcome that is relevant to small businesses and SEO experts.
 The latest Google updates have caused many SEO professionals to reconsider how they do business and website owners to rethink their content marketing campaigns.